-You can help us maintain the quality of our tester panels by reporting a hired tester from within your project's test results if they haven't met our standards.
-This article will walk you through how to report a hired tester and when you should do so.
+You can help us maintain the quality of our tester panel by reporting a hired tester from within your project's test results if they haven't met our standards.

 When should I report a tester?

-Reporting a tester should be reserved for situations where it's clear that the tester did not complete the test in good faith because:
+Reporting a tester should be reserved for situations where it's clear that the tester did not complete the test in good faith.
+Some examples:

 - They rushed their responses providing nonsensical answers

-- They copied and pasted short phrases like "it is good" to complex questions
+- They copied and pasted short phrases like "Good" to complex questions

 - They did not answer questions at all